Assessment vs. Benchmarking

 As a result, assessment and benchmarking share characteristics and are generally used in tandem: both are aimed at optimizing the quality of graduate programs and the success of their students.
 They also differ in significant ways, however, and it is important that graduate programs appreciate and apply their different characteristics appropriately.

 Benchmarking tallies and tracks key, agreed-upon, markers of accomplishment, usually to help students progress through a program and/or to demonstrate the program’s success.
-For example, a program might monitor how many students pass their qualifying exams within three years of entering the program, how maåny papers each student publishes, and/or the timely completion of coursework for each student.
+For example, a program might monitor how many students pass their qualifying exams within three years of entering the program, how many papers each student publishes, and/or the timely completion of coursework for each student.
 A program will set out particular expectations and how many students meet them and when they meet them.
 This is a crucial process for ensuring that students meet program expectations and that they don’t get stuck at certain stages.
 Benchmarking, then, is a way of tracking the progress of each student, and, in aggregate, of demonstrating that a program has succeeded (or perhaps failed) in advancing its students appropriately.

 Assessment, however, gathers and analyzes information on individual students that can be used to mentor students and that can be used to improve the program itself.
-In contrast to benchmarking, an assessment process does not track abstract markers of success (e.g., did the student pass the exam) but practices a finer grain of inquiry to identify patterns in what students are learning and producing and to use that information to determine what aspects of a program might be working well, what aspects might need more attention, and what the focus of that attention might be.
+In contrast to benchmarking, an assessment process does not track abstract markers of success (e.g., did the student pass the exam), but practices a finer grain of inquiry to identify patterns in what students are learning and producing and to use that information to determine what aspects of a program might be working well, what aspects might need more attention, and what the focus of that attention might be.

-The publication of articles, to take an important doctoral achievement, fits both benchmarking and assessment.
+The publication of articles, an important doctoral achievement, fits both benchmarking and assessment.
 A program might set the benchmark that students should publish a paper within a year of passing their qualifying exams.
-For benchmarking purposes, the program need only track the number of students who do so.
+For benchmarking purposes, the program needs only to track the number of students who do so.
 A program also might believe, however, that published articles in its field require characteristic X in order to have longevity.
 For assessment purposes, the program can identify the presence or absence of X in a wide sample of publications by its students, track the frequency of X, determine if the frequency of X meets the program’s expectations, and, if not, take programmatic steps to train individual students to develop X and to increase the frequency with which the program’s students do so.

 Examples of Benchmarking Questions